Glossary of Dental Clinical and Administrative Terms

 root canal therapy: The treatment of disease and injuries of the pulp and associated periradicular conditions.

-root planing: A definitive treatment procedure designed to remove cementum and/or dentin that is rough, may be permeated by calculus, or contaminated with toxins or microorganisms.
+root planing: A treatment procedure designed to remove cementum or surface dentin that is rough, impregnated by calculus, or contaminated with toxins or microorganisms.

 rubber dam: A barrier technique used to prevent the passage of saliva or moisture, or to provide an isolated operative field.